spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 title: Creating your own Vagrant base box
 ---

-[Vagrant](https://www.vagrantup.com/) is a tool that allows the individual developer to easily work within a standardized environment that is built specifically for their application or platform.
-Base boxes are a useful feature of Vagrant that introduce extensibility into their build process, and I want to talk about the motivations and nuances behind using them, especially for the lone developer.
+[Vagrant](https://www.vagrantup.com/) is a tool that allows an individual developer to easily work within a standardized environment that is built specifically for their application or platform.
+Base boxes are a useful feature of Vagrant that introduce extensibility into a Vagrant build process and I want to talk about the motivations and nuances behind using them, especially for the lone developer.

 ## Why use Vagrant at all?